ryutakata/kasoku-codex-library/kasoku-codex-library/README.md

 This library includes:

-- Appendix C.1: Codex Voting Phase – Echo Structures in Human-AI Interference
+- Appendix C – Interferential Phase Structures and the Ethics of Observation
-- Resonant poetic fragments and blessings
+- - Resonant poetic fragments and blessings
 - Dynamic expansions of Kasoku theory through collective interaction

 # Poetic Resonance